the-furry-hubofeverything/hubble-systems/hosts/workarounds.md

 # Workarounds
 All the jank in the hosts configuration.

+A solution is considered a workaround when the problem or solution evolves from something unintentional, like a bug or a unintentional feature that could be removed at any time.
+This means that these workarounds may stop working at any time.

 As of Oct 24, 2023, not all workarounds may be documented.
 This line will be removed once I'm confident all workarounds are documented.

 > [!IMPORTANT]